frabjous/open-guide-editor/doc/basic-usage.md

 # Basic Usage, Buttons and Keybindings

-For the most part, use of OGE as a text editor, should be straightforward, as it is based on [codemirror's basic setup](https://codemirror.net/docs/ref/#codemirror.basicSetup), which provides sane defaults for regular text editing.
+For the most part, use of OGE as a text editor, should be straightforward, as it is based on [codemirror’s basic setup](https://codemirror.net/docs/ref/#codemirror.basicSetup), which provides sane defaults for regular text editing.

 OGE builds upon by providing a back-end for saving, processing and previewing.
 You will need to **enable pop-ups** for the site serving the editor to see the preview window.